Manuel Espírito Santo: 2024

 At the start of 2024, Cool Racing brought in Espírito Santo for the final two races of the Asian Le Mans Series at Abu Dhabi.
 There, he helped the team towards the LMP3 class title by scoring two pole positions and two second-place finishes.
 This would prove to be preparation for Espírito Santo's main campaign, which he would contest with Cool in the ELMS alongside fellow silver-ranked driver Cédric Oltramare and Portuguese bronze Miguel Cristóvão.
 The opening round at Barcelona brought another pole position to the youngster, who later crossed the line in second.

-After finishing fifth and eighth at Le Castellet and Imola, the Portuguese was back on the podium at Spa-Francorchamps, where he came third place.
+After finishing fifth and eighth at Le Castellet and Imola, Espírito Santo was back on the podium at Spa-Francorchamps, where he came third place.
 At the penultimate round of the season at Mugello, he got his first pole position of the season but retired 68 laps in the race.

-In the final round of the season and at his home race of Algarve, he got another pole position, which his team converted to their first win alongside a fastest lap.
+In the final round of the season and at his home race of Algarve, Espírito Santo got another pole position, which his team converted to their first win alongside a fastest lap.
 This was also his first ever win in endurance racing, barring his wins in the Ultimate Cup Series.
-Espírito Santo finished 5th in the championship with one win, three pole positions, one fastest lap, three podiums and 75 points.
+Espírito Santo finished fifth in the championship with one win, three pole positions, one fastest lap, three podiums and 75 points.

 Espírito Santo made a cameo in the second round of the 2024 Ultimate Cup Series in the Proto P3 class, at Algarve International Circuit, his hometrack.
 He competed with Bretton Racing, partnering up with Bernardo Pinheiro, they achieved pole position but came 12th in the race.

 2025

-Cool Racing would be rebranded to CLX Motorsport from 2025, as the Portuguese would have a second season with the team in the 2025 European Le Mans Series, and he would also move up to the LMP2 class.
+Cool Racing would be rebranded to CLX Motorsport from 2025, as Espírito Santo would have a second season with the team in the 2025 European Le Mans Series, and he would also move up to the LMP2 class.

-After retiring from the first race at the 4 Hours of Barcelona, he came third in the second round at the 4 Hours of Le Castellet, achieving his first LMP2 podium.
+After retiring from the first race at the 4 Hours of Barcelona, Espírito Santo came third in the second round at the 4 Hours of Le Castellet, achieving his first LMP2 podium.

-He missed the 2025 4 Hours of Spa-Francorchamps after an testing accident which caused injury.
+Espírito Santo missed the 2025 4 Hours of Spa-Francorchamps after an testing accident which caused injury.
 At Silverstone, he had a difficult race, coming in twelfth.

-Espirito Santo competed in the third round of the 2025 IMSA SportsCar Championship, coming seventh in the main race and ending the championship in forty-ninth.
+Espirito Santo competed in the third round of the 2025 IMSA SportsCar Championship, coming seventh in the main race and ending the championship in 49th.

 Personal life

-He is apart of Skywalker Management.
+Espírito Santo is a part of Skywalker Management.